spifftek70/Drone-Footprints/README.md

 ## Output<br/>
 `-o` - The output directory for the GeoJSON file.
 Required

 `-g` - Do you want GeoTIFFs created.
 Sometimes you only want the polygons.
 Answer "y" for GeoTiffs or "n" if not.
+Required

+`-w` - Sensor Width (default is 13.2) Not Required (Check your Drones Specs for information)

+`-d` - Sensor Height (default is 8.8) Not Required (Check your Drones Specs for information)

 ## Example Command
 `python Drone_Footprints.py -i '/Users/<user>/Downloads/flight2/images' -o '/Users/<user>/Downloads/flight2/output' -g y`